What to Look for in a Wedding Ceremony Site

 The venue fees or donations work for your budget.

-The venue manager should tell you the cost of renting the space for the ceremony up front.
+The property manager or coordinator should tell you the wedding venue cost for the ceremony up front.
 If you're getting married in a house of worship, call and ask about the suggested donation amount or talk to other couples who got married there to make sure it won't throw off your budget.
 Similarly, if you're getting married on the beach or in a public park, inquire about any permits you might need to get hitched there.

 The reception venue is nearby and easy to access.